NU-Digital-Cultures/Trout/README.md

 ## 1. Digital Storytelling
 - We considered a digital storytelling approach through the lens of academic research, which is presented in our [mermaid map](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/Digital%20Storytelling/DigitalStorytellingResearch.md).
-- We found that digital storytelling provided a unique way of aligning with Foucault's 'technologies of the self' (Landby, 2008b), that is, the materialist view that through users' interaction with and consequent self-regulation through digital technologies, modern subjects and groups can become to define themselves and their identities through such technologies (Foucault, 1988).
-Therefore, through digital storytelling, we can facilitate on our platform a space whereby tenant subjects can somewhat free themselves from their current renting situations or constraints by redefining and subverting their reality on their own terms on our app.
+- We chose digital storytelling as we found that it provided a unique way into aligning with Foucault's 'technologies of the self' (Landby, 2008b), that is, the materialist view that through users' interaction with and consequent self-regulation through digital technologies, modern subjects and groups can become to define themselves and their identities through such technologies (Foucault, 1988).
+Therefore, through digital storytelling, we can facilitate through our platform a space whereby tenant subjects can somewhat free themselves from the current harsh realities  of their renting situations or constraints experienced in the renting market, by permitting tenants to redefine and subverte their current situations onto their own terms on our app.
 Our initial take and readings on identity, community, and vernacular formation is [here](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Research/TenantTalkIdentity.md).
 Our aim was to create a collective tenant identity on our platform which intersects in tandem with our contemporary media-saturated society.
 <br>

 ## 1. (Non-Linear & Interactive) Digital Storytelling